coinbase/coinbase-ruby/README.md

 You can see a [list of method calls here](https://github.com/coinbase/coinbase-ruby/blob/master/lib/coinbase/client.rb) and how they are implemented.
 They are a wrapper around the [Coinbase JSON API](https://coinbase.com/api/doc).

-If there are any methods listed in the [API Reference](https://coinbase.com/api/doc) that don't have an explicit function name in the gem, you can also call `get`, `post`, `put`, or `delete` with a `path` and optional `params` hash for a quick implementation.
+If there are any methods listed in the [API Reference](https://coinbase.com/api/doc) that haven't been added to the gem yet, you can also call `get`, `post`, `put`, or `delete` with a `path` and optional `params` hash for a quick implementation.
 The raw response will be returned.
 For example:

 ```ruby
 coinbase.get('/account/balance').to_hash